symfony/symfony-docs/components/http_foundation.rst

     $session->getFlashBag()->add('error', 'Failed to update name');
     $session->getFlashBag()->add('error', 'Another error');

-Displaying the flash messages as follows:
+Displaying the flash messages might look like this:

 Simple, display one type of message::